-- (1) determine criteria for the successful integration of community service-learning into academic curricula and teaching practices, provide technical assistance and training as needed, and assess the progress of participating schools annually; - (2) include one open-ended question on each state assessment test which will assess the learning outcomes of community service-learning; - (3) develop a statewide community service-learning initiative and plan for integrating community service-learning into school curricula and teaching practices over a five year period and ensure that this plan is integrated into the Massachusetts Service Alliance's Massachusetts plan for service.
-All school schools shall begin to implement their individual five-year plans by September, 1, 2014; - (4) develop a staffing structure and appoint staff at the department's office of curriculum and instruction to coordinate all aspects of this statewide initiative; - (5) deliver reports on the initiative to the Massachusetts Service Alliance as appropriate, as well as publicize the exceptional examples of community service in various schools. - Section 10G.
-School committees may include participation in a community service program among requirements for high school graduation, or may grant academic credit for the participation in the program. - SECTION 8.
-Section 2 of chapter 71 of the General Laws, as so appearing, is hereby amended by adding the following 2 paragraphs:-
+(1) determine criteria for the successful integration of community service-learning into academic curricula and teaching practices, provide technical assistance and training as needed, and assess the progress of participating schools annually;

+161 (2) include one open-ended question on each state assessment test which will assess the162 learning outcomes of community service-learning;

+(3) develop a statewide community service-learning initiative and plan for integrating community service-learning into school curricula and teaching practices over a five year period and ensure that this plan is integrated into the Massachusetts Service Alliance's Massachusetts plan for service.
+All school schools shall begin to implement their individual five-year plans by September, 1, 2021;

+(4) develop a staffing structure and appoint staff at the department's office of curriculumand instruction to coordinate all aspects of this statewide initiative;

+(5) deliver reports on the initiative to the Massachusetts Service Alliance as appropriate,as well as publicize the exceptional examples of community service in various schools.

+Section 10G.
+School committees may include participation in a community service program among requirements for high school graduation, or may grant academic credit for the participation in the program.

-The commissioner shall establish guidelines for promoting community service-learning as a means of fulfilling the state's civic education requirements.
-For the purpose of this section, the curriculum for civic education shall include, but not be limited to, such forms of community service-learning that promotes an identification of community needs, investigation, analysis, and research into those needs, and development and defense of a solution, as may be directed by the department of education.
+SECTION 7.
+Section 2 of chapter 71 of the General Laws, as so appearing, is hereby amended by adding the following 2 paragraphs:- the curriculum for civic education shall include, but not be limited to, such forms of community service-learning that promotes an identification of community needs, investigation, analysis, and research into those needs, and development and defense of a solution, as may be directed by the department of education.